tyaga/sfVkontaktePlugin/README.md

 This plugin is still in development, but the development concerns only the adjustment of plugin features.

-The test application for this plugin will be released soon.
+[The test application for this plugin](http://vkontakte.ru/app1889525).
+It will be approved by administration soon.

 ##Requirements: